majekw/lcd88/README.md

 Depending on AVR voltage and variant of LCD, level converter also could be required.

-Models
+For more info about hardware look at http://majek.mamy.to/en/lcd88-hardware/ Models
 ------

 Of course you need some models definitions:-)

-For now, look into models.asm and try to figure out yourself how it works :-) More info how blocks works is at http://majek.mamy.to/en/rc-diy-transmitter/
+For now, look into models.asm and try to figure out yourself how it works :-) More info how blocks works is at http://majek.mamy.to/en/lcd88-how-it-works/

 Author(s)